 Loads containing Prohibited & Restricted Meat Products

-Arrangements are in place until 30 September 2021 to enable Authorised Traders to move Prohibited and Restricted (P&R) meat products.
+Arrangements are in place until further notice to enable Authorised Traders to move Prohibited and Restricted (P&R) meat products.

 P&R meat products include: